tmoroney/auto-subs/README.md

     # on Linux
     pip install sox

-**Step 4:** Download the `auto-subs.py` file and drag it into the `Utility` folder of one of the Fusion Scripting folders like this address
+**Step 5:** Download the [`auto-subs.py`](https://github.com/tmoroney/auto-subs/blob/main/auto-subs.py) file (**download raw file**) and drag it into the `Utility` folder within the Fusion `Scripts` folder.
+There may be multiple fusion scripts folders, but any of them will do.
+The directory will look like this:

     ...\Blackmagic Design\DaVinci Resolve\Fusion\Scripts\Utility

-Once the python file has been placed here, it should show up in the scripts menu within Resolve.
+Once the python script has been placed in the correct directory, it should show up in the `scripts` menu within the `Workspace` dropdown in the top menu of Resolve.